 Employment discrimination of the basis of pregnancy, childbirth, or related medical conditions is unlawful employment discrimination because of sex.

-The Colorado Anti-Discrimination Act [CADA] prohibits employment discrimination on the basis of sex, including pregnancy.
-The CADA applies to employers with one or more employees.
-The Colorado Pregnant Workers Fairness Act, effective August 10, 2016, amends the CADA−requiring employers to accommodate medical conditions and limitations related to pregnancy that may not qualify as disabilities under the American with Disabilities Act.
+The Colorado Anti-Discrimination Act [CADA] prohibits discrimination on the basis including pregnancy.
+The CADA applies to employers with one or more employees.Discriminatory Actions

-A person seeking relief for sex discrimination based on pregnancy under Title VII or the CADA must file an administrative charge before filing a civil action in court.
+A person seeking relief for pregnancy discrimination, under Title VII or the CADA, must file an administrative charge before filing a civil action in court.
 A charge of discrimination must be filed with the U.S. Equal Employment Opportunity Commission [EEOC] within 300 days of the discriminatory action.
 The aggrieved individual may also file a charge with the Colorado Civil Rights Division within 180 days of the last discriminatory action.Conclusion

-Murray Law welcomes the opportunity to discuss your vital employment right to be free from sex discrimination, in the form of pregnancy discrimination, in the workplace.
+Murray Law welcomes the opportunity to discuss your right to be free from pregnancy discrimination in the workplace.
 We look forward to meeting with you.
 Please contact Steven Murray at 720-600-6642.Resource

 The Equal Employment Opportunity Commission [EEOC] provides guidance, explanation, and discussion pregnancy discrimination.
 See https://www.eeoc.gov/laws/types/pregnancy.cfm